-Note!
-In order for users to match your event campaign, they need to match both the event attribute filter and the segment filter(s) maximum 30 minutes after the event took place.
+In order for users to match your event campaign, they need to match both the event attribute filter and the segment filter(s) within a maximum of 30 minutes after the event took place.

 Concerned about how many messages users might get from an event triggered campaign?
 By default, a user enters an event triggered campaign each time Customer.io receives that event.
 But you also have the option to have them enter:

 - Only the first time the event is received

 - Only once within a certain time period